-Risperidone - Venlafaxine administered under steady-state conditions at 150 mg/day slightly inhibited the CYP2D6-mediated metabolism of risperidone (administered as a single 1 mg oral dose) to its active metabolism ("-phydroxyrisperidone, resulting in an approximate 32% increase in risperidone AUC.
-However, venlafaxine coadministration did not significantly alter the pharmacokinetic profile of the total active moiety (risperidone plus 9-hydroxyrisperidone) CYP3A4
+Risperidone - Venlafaxine administered under steady-state conditions at 150 mg/day slightly inhibited the CYP2D6-mediated metabolism of risperidone (administered as a single 1 mg oral dose) to its active metabolite, 9-hydroxyrisperidone, resulting in an approximate 32% increase in risperidone AUC.
+However, venlafaxine coadministration did not significantly after the pharmacokinetic profile of the total active moiety (risperidone plus 9-hydroxyrisperidone)

 Venlafaxine did not inhibit CYP3A4 in vitro.
-This finding was confirmed in vivo by clinical drug interaction studies in which venlafaxine did not inhibit the metabolism of several CYP3A4 substrates, including alprazolam, diazepam, and terfenadine.
-Indinavir - In a study of 9 healthy volunteers, venlafaxine administered under steady-state conditions at 150 mg/day resulted in a 28% decrease in the AUC of a single 800 mg oral dose of indinavir and a 36% decrease in indinavir $C{\text{max.}}$ Indinavir did not affect the pharmacokinetics of venlafaxine and ODV.
+This finding was confirmed in vivo by clinical drug interaction studies in which venlafaxine did not inhibit the metabolism of several CYP3A4 substrates, including alprazolam, diazepam, and terfenac of a single 500 mg dose of tolbutamide or the CYP2C9 mediated formation of 4-hydroxy-tolbutamide afaxine did not inhibit the metabolism of diazepam, which is partially metabolized by CYP2C19 (see Diazepam above

+Indinavir - In a study of 9 healthy volunteers, venlafaxine administered under steady-state conditions at 150 mg/day resulted in a 28% decrease in the AUC of a single 800 mg oral dose of indinavir and a 36% decrease in indinavir C{max} Indinavir did not affect the pharmacokinetics of venlafaxine and ODV.
 The clinical significance of this finding is unknown.
+CYP1A2

 Venlafaxine did not inhibit CYP1A2 in vitro.
-This finding was confirmed in vivo by a clinical drug interaction study in which venlafaxine did not inhibit the metabolism of caffeine, a CYP1A2 substrate

-CYP2C9 faxine did not inhibit CYP2C9 in vitro.
-In vivo, venlafaxine 75 mg by mouth every 12 hours did not alter the pharmacokinetics of a single 500 mg dose of tolbutamide or the CYP2C9 mediated formation of 4-hydroxy-tolbutamid
+This finding was confirmed in vivo by a clinical drug interaction study in which venlafaxine did not inhibit the metabolism of caffeine, a CYP1A2 substrate CYP2C9 Venlafaxine did not inhibit CYP2C9 in vitro.
+In vivo, venlafaxine 75 mg by mouth every 12 hours did not alter the pharmacokinetics